UCSBCarpentry/CustomLibraryBash/_episodes/03-working-with-files-and-folders.md

 > ## Wrapping and Unwrapping Text
 > You might not be able to tell line from line if your Shell is wrapping
 > the lines of text.
 Users can use the command `tput rmam` to disable
-> line wrapping and 'tput smam' to enable line wrapping {: .callout}
+> line wrapping and `tput smam` to enable line wrapping {: .callout}

 Often we just want a quick glimpse of the first or the last part of a file to